-5 Signs of a Stock Market Top - Cabot Wealth Network
+5 Signs of a Stock Market Top

 The Cabot Trend Lines monitors the 35-week moving averages of both the S&P 500 and the Nasdaq Composite to determine the long-term trend of the market.

 If both indexes close two straight weeks above their respective 35-week lines, the indicator is positive; if both close two straight weeks below them, the indicator is negative.
-This indicator is generally the last of the five indicators to speak, when it does, you should pay attention.
+This indicator is generally the last of the five indicators to speak, and when it does, you should pay attention.

-The Cabot Trend Lines has been bullish since April 2016 and remains bullish today.

-We’re still in a bull market, but there are clear signs of aging: The growing bullishness (Fear of Missing Out) and the increasing love of leading stocks tell us we’re likely in the later innings of the game here.
-Thus, it’s good to be aware of topping symptoms, particularly in your own stocks.

-On the other hand, the Advance-Decline Line, the number of NYSE stocks hitting lows, as well as the two trend-following indicators, remain bullish, so there’s no reason to fear yet.
+On the one hand, market breadth is poor and much of the progress this year has been driven by NVDA and AI-related names.
+On the other hand, although the Trend Lines are the slowest to speak, they’re also the loudest, and they show a continuing bull market.

+Add in the indeterminate signal of the Tides, and we’re seeing a market that is showing signs of fatigue more than exuberance, a yellow flag if you will.
+For the time being, it pays to remain invested and pick your spots.

-Note: If you’d like regular updates on the top market timing indicators, you can get them each week in Mike Cintolo’s Cabot Growth Investor, which has used them to outperform the market by 70% over the past decade.
+If you’d like our help identifying a stock market top, through regular updates on our top market timing indicators, you can get them each week in Mike Cintolo’s Cabot Growth Investor.

-For details, click here.
+To learn more, click here.

-*This post has been updated from an original version that was published on June 26, 2017.

-Note: *This post is periodically updated to reflect current market conditions.